freeBoilerplate/base-template/README.md

 ## 🚀 Quick Setup Guide
 ### Prerequisites
-- [NodeJS](https://nodejs.org/en/) (preferably the latest), to run the project and install dependencies
-- An IDE, like [VSCode](https://code.visualstudio.com/), for editing code
 - [Git](https://gitforwindows.org/), for cloning and interacting from GitHub
-- (Optional) A MongoDB database, either locally or in the cloud.
-For local, [MongoDB Compass](https://www.mongodb.com/products/compass) works great.

 ### Setup
 Clone the project from Github, locally using